Dominikwigh/coffee-shop/README.md

 * the homepage has several features, a nice background image with a button that is linked to the products page, containing all the products.
 Its easy for the user to access the products directly after opening th website.
 ![IMG ALT DESC HERE](IMG PATH HERE)

+### Footer
+The footer offers a nice dark colour to distinguishing the top from the bottom.
+The footer enables quick access to key information to improve the users journey on the website.
+It also includes the businesses socials.